chrisrink10/luadb/README.md

 * Type `mingw32-make`.
 * There may be a few warnings, but LuaDB should compile.

+## Configuration
+LuaDB environment configuration is specified via configuration files written in - unsurprisingly - JSON format.
+For UNIX-like operating systems, that configuration file will be located at `/etc/luadb/luadb.json`.
+For Windows, it will be `%installdir%\luadb.json`.

+The JSON format should be as one object, with each key representing an environment configuration and each value being another JSON object.
+Callers may specify a default configuration for the environment in one of two ways:

+ * Specifying a `"_default": "config_name"` key-value pair in the JSON configuration.
+ * Specifying a `-c config_name` flag when starting the application.

+In all other cases, LuaDB will use its own default configuration, which is compiled into the binary (and thus the configuration file need not exist).
+Note that configurations *may not be hot swapped*.
+That is, the LuaDB environment must be brought down to switch configurations.

 ## Lua APIs
 LuaDB provides a number of specialized Lua APIs for reading and responding to HTTP and JSON requests and accessing your application's persistent data.